 - Complete TEACH Grant counseling and sign a TEACH Grant Agreement to Serve (ATS) each year

-- Be enrolled in one of the eligible high-need majors or minors offered under Hope's teacher certification programs:
+- Be enrolled in an eligible high-need major or minor offered under Hope's teacher certification programs

 - AMOUNT OF THE GRANT

 The TEACH Grant Program allows up to $4,000 per year ($16,000 maximum) to first undergraduate degree students pursuing a teaching program and who plan to teach full-time in high-need subject areas at schools that serve students from low-income families.

 Part-time students may receive prorated awards; three-quarter-time up to $3,000 per year; half-time up to $2,000 per year; and less-than-half-time up to $1,000 per year.
 Students may receive TEACH Grant for all terms enrolled, including summer.